senacor/Tutorials-Microservices/README.md

 Note: Most likely it will not work just like that: Think about what could be the problem - if you can't solve it you can take a look at the [hints for stage 10](https://github.com/senacor/BankingInTheCloud-Tutorials/tree/master/hints/stage-10).

-### Stage 10.A - Thinking about the architecture of your application
+### Stage 10.A - Architecture Considerations

 #### Goal
-You reach a stage where you can think about the architecture of your application running in the cloud.
+You reach a stage where you can discuss the architecture of your application running in the cloud.
 You understand the basic principles of load balancing at an application level, database clusters/replication techniques and deployment strategies for microservices.

 #### Tasks

-1. Read the [AWS introduction to load balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html) and reflect on it.
+1. Read the [AWS introduction to elastic load balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html) and [service load balancing](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-load-balancing.html) and reflect on it.
 2. Think about instances and containers - Which services will have to scale-up?
 Which services don't have to scale-up?
 What would be a good setup when it comes to scalability and fault-tolerance?
 3. Read the [mysql introduction to data replication](https://dev.mysql.com/doc/refman/5.7/en/replication.html) and reflect on it.
 4. Think about your data - How can you keep the data persistent between service instances when doing load balancing at application level?